georgegui/CommonFunctions/README.md

-# CommonFunctions_Public

-Convinience function for using data.table on marketing panel data.
+This repository includes some convinient helper functions for data.table and marketing panel data.